Mumbai: Ethnic groups and religions

 The religious groups represented in Greater Mumbai as of 2011 include Hindus (65.99%), Muslims (20.65%), Buddhists (4.85%), Jains (4.10%), Christians (3.27%) and Sikhs (0.49%).
 The linguistic/ethnic demographics in the Greater Mumbai Area are: Maharashtrians (32%), Gujaratis (20%), with the rest hailing from other parts of India.

 Native Christians include East Indian Catholics, who were converted by the Portuguese during the 16th century, while Goan and Mangalorean Catholics also constitute a significant portion of the Christian community of the city.
-Jews settled in Bombay during the 18th century.
-The Bene Israeli Jewish community of Bombay, who migrated from the Konkan villages, south of Bombay, are believed to be the descendants of the Jews of Israel who were shipwrecked off the Konkan coast, probably in the year 175 BCE, during the reign of the Greek ruler, Antiochus IV Epiphanes.
+Jews settled in Mumbai during the 18th century.
+The Bene Israeli Jewish community of Mumbai, who migrated from the Konkan villages, south of Mumbai, are believed to be the descendants of the Jews of Israel who were shipwrecked off the Konkan coast, probably in the year 175 BCE, during the reign of the Greek ruler, Antiochus IV Epiphanes.
 Mumbai is also home to the largest population of Parsi Zoroastrians in the world, numbering about 60,000, however their population is declining rapidly.
 Parsis migrated to India from Greater Iran following the Muslim conquest of Persia in the seventh century.
 The oldest Muslim communities in Mumbai include the Dawoodi Bohras, Ismaili Khojas, and Konkani Muslims.

 Language

-Marathi is the official and working language of the bureaucracy along with English and Hindi.
+Marathi is the official and working language of the bureaucracy along with English.
 Mumbai has a large polyglot population like all other metropolitan cities of India.
 Sixteen major languages of India are spoken in Mumbai, with the most common being Marathi and its dialect East Indian.
-Marathi, and its dialect, as a single language is spoken by 32.24% of the population around 4,396,870 people.
+Marathi, and its dialect, as a single language is spoken by 35.30% of the population around 4,396,870 people.
 Hindi is spoken by 25.90% of the population around 3,582,719 people, making it the second largest dominant language in Mumbai.
 Many Hindi speakers are workers from Uttar Pradesh and Bihar who migrate seasonally to Mumbai to work as labourers.
-Gujarati with 2,640,990 speakers is spoken by 20.4% of the population.

-Other languages spoken include Urdu by 11.69% of the population.
+Urdu and Gujarati are spoken by 11.73% and 11.45% respectively.

+Tamil, Marwari, Bhojpuri, Telugu, Konkani, Bengali and Malayalam are other minority languages spoken by a significant number of people in Mumbai.

 English is extensively spoken and is the principal language of the city's white collar workforce.
 A colloquial form of Hindi, known as Bambaiya – a blend of Hindi, Marathi, Gujarati, Konkani, Urdu, Indian English and some invented words – is spoken on the streets.

-Tamil, Kannada, Telugu, Malayalam, Odia, Punjabi, Sindhi, Tulu, Assamese, Bengali, Bhojpuri are other minority languages spoken in Mumbai.

 In the Suburbs, Marathi is spoken by 36.78% of the population and Gujarati by 31.21%.